Filter Events by

 Event Hall - Lone Tree

 The Rocky Mountain Arsenal was once called the most polluted land in America, but today it’s one of the country’s most visited urban wildlife refuges.
 Join OLLI Facilitator John Lanning, a former U.S. Army chemical corps officer and retired chemistry professor, for a discussion of the history of the Rocky Mountain Arsenal as a military chemical arsenal, agricultural pesticide and herbicide producer, and example of Superfund mitigation of toxic waste.
 We’ll also cover hiking, biking, and touring options available at the Wildlife Refuge.
 ADULTS.
 REGISTRATION REQUIRED.
-Registration will be shared with Osher Lifelong Learning Institute at the
+Registration will be shared with Osher Lifelong Learning Institute at the University of Denver.

 View More